1980 Giro d'Italia

 The 1980 Giro d'Italia was the 63rd running of the Giro.
 It started in Genoa, on 15 May, with a 7 km prologue and concluded in Milan, on 8 June, with a 114 km mass-start stage.
 A total of 130 riders from thirteen teams entered the 22-stage race, that was won by Frenchman Bernard Hinault of the Renault–Gitane–Campagnolo team.
 The second and third places were taken by Italians Wladimiro Panizza and Giovanni Battaglin, respectively.

 Amongst the other classifications that the race awarded, Gis Gelati's Giuseppe Saronni won the points classification, Claudio Bortolotto of Mobilifico San Giacomo–Benotto won the mountains classification, and Bianchi–Piaggio's Tommy Prim completed the Giro as the best rider aged 24 or under in the general classification, finishing fourth overall.
 Bianchi–Piaggio finishing as the winners of the team classification, ranking each of the twenty teams contesting the race by lowest cumulative time.

 Teams

 A total of thirteen teams were invited to participate in the 1980 Giro d'Italia.
+The starting riders came from a total of 12 different countries; 73 riders were from Italy, while the remaining 57 riders came from: Switzerland (13), Spain (10), France (9), Belgium (8), Germany (6), the Netherlands (5), Sweden (2), Denmark (1), Great Britain (1), Luxembourg (1), and Norway (1).
 Each team sent a squad of ten riders, which meant that the race started with a peloton of 130 cyclists.

+Of those starting, 46 were riding the Giro d'Italia for the first time.
+The average age of riders was 26.4 years, ranging from 21–year–old Guillermo de Le (Selle Italia–Zor–Vereco–Campagnolo) to 35–year–old Attilio Rota (Sanson–Campagnolo).
+The team with the youngest average rider age was Hoonved–Bottecchia (24), while the oldest was Sanson–Campagnolo (28).
 From the riders that began this edition, 89 made it to the finish in Milan.

 The teams entering the race were: